markNZed/processism-react-three/storyboard.md

 The risks of treating a comlpex system as a simple system become apparent.
 We know that our modelsof complex systems are themeselves simepl, so we know our actions will have unforseen consequences.
 Therefore large actions based on simple models risk large unpredicatable consequences.
 We would be wise to act in such as way that sees undesirable consequences before they become dominant.

+## 8.7.
+Scene: Hierarchical Impredicativity
+### 8.7.1.
+Objective
+To illustrate the connection between post-structuralism and the concept of impredicativity, particularly in the context of understanding complex, self-referential systems.
+### 8.7.2.
+Animation
+The video begins with a visual sequence of dynamic relations that animate an entity within another entity.
+This animation highlights the recursive nature of the relations, forming a hierarchical loop where the processes at one level influence and are influenced by processes at another level.
+The camera might zoom in and out to show how these nested entities interact in a self-referential cycle.
+### 8.7.3.
+Narration
+In the late 20th century, philosophy developed a concept known as post-structuralism.
+Post-structuralism emerged during a time of great debate in academia, the debate centered on human behavior as conditioned by the environment or governed by innate, universal capacities, such as language.

+Post-structuralism challenged the notion of fixed structures, whether in language, society, or the mind.
+Instead os looking for internal or external structures, post-structuralism introduced the idea that structures are fluid, dynamic, and often self-referential, leading to a more complex understanding of human behavior and social systems.

+This idea of fluid, self-referential structures aligns with the concept of impredicativity in relational biology.
+Impredicativity describes situations where a process or entity is defined in terms of itself.
+Multiple impredicative loops can form hierarchies.
+For example, consider an individual within a society.
+The individual's behavior is shaped by social norms, but these norms are themselves influenced by the collective behaviors of individuals.
+This creates a loop of influence, where society and the individual continuously redefine each other.

+In this visual metaphor, we see how an entity exists within another entity, each influencing the other in a self-referential cycle.
+This hierarchical impredicativity echoes the post-structuralist view that structures are not fixed but are constantly being redefined by the very elements they contain.

+Post-structuralism and the concept of hierarchical impredicativity both challenge traditional, linear models of causation.
+They invite us to consider how complex systems — whether social, biological, or cognitive — are shaped by recursive, self-referential processes.
+These ideas expand our understanding of how entities relate to one another within hierarchies and how these relationships are far more interdependent than they might first appear.
+This opens up possibilities for resolving paradox such as individual agency within society, and extended cognition where the process of thinking extends beyond the boundary of an embodied brain.

 # 9. Section:Agency, Consciousness, and the Self
 ## 9.1.
 Objective
 Agency and consciousness do not emerge in isolation but through ongoing interactions within systems.
 This section will connect the ideas of intelligence and relational thinking to the processes that give rise to personal identity, showing how the self is continually shaped by interactions with the environment and other systems.